AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

   * Increased visibility and shareability.
 NFT airdrops are highly shareable in social network due to the visual nature of the NFT.

 * Project promotion is limited to the Twitter social network.
-Althoug there are multiple social newtwors available such as Youtube, and Instagram.
+Althoug there are multiple social networks available such as Youtube, and Instagram.
 Twitter represents a social network as large as these platform with a Monetizable Daily Active Users (mDAU) of 330 millions.
 Youtube and Instagram have 129 mDAU and 330 mDAU, respectively.
 Moreover, Twitter has been used as an excellent platform for building communities around crypto projects and also Twitter is home to a large number of crypto influencers, who are individuals with a large following and a high level of credibility among the crypto community.

 * It is not a NFT wallet.
-PolkaAirdrop is not a wallet to view your NFTs.
+Our project is not a crypto wallet to view your NFTs.
 For this purpose you can use the Talisman wallet.
 PolkaAirdrop is only designed to automate the distribution of airdrops.

 ### Ecosystem Fit